GovTechSG/ship-hats-overview/portal-guide/user-management.md

 We recommend Subscription Admin (SA) and Project Admin (PA) to periodically review the named users in their account, consumed user quota and remove users who are no longer required.

-Note that SA and PA can remove a user who does not have the Project Admin or Subscription Administrator roles in the subscription account.
+Note that SA and PA can remove a user who does not have the Project Admin or Subscription Admin roles in the subscription account.

 ### To remove a user: